mhdo298/filehost/README.md

 ### `.nojekyll`
 You're just storing static files, there's really no need to build anything.
 Feel free to throw this away if you want to get fancy.
 ## Setting up the GitHub page
 Reference the official documentation [HERE](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).
+Choose the main branch and the `(root)` directory.
+You might want to disable GitHub Actions for that repository to skip the unnecessary building.